 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where usovite typically forms.
+Look in hydrothermal veins country, the host setting where usovite typically forms.
 If you start seeing fluorite, galena, sphalerite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive habit, so train your eye for that shape before scanning the outcrop.